Garmin debuts three new wearables and a mobile payment solution

 Magna’s new MAX4 self-driving platform offers autonomy up to Level 4

-Garmin has three new wearable devices it’s debuting at IFA 2017, including the vivosmart GPS-enabled activity tracker, the vivomove HR hybrid touchscreen smartwatch and the vivoactive 3, a smartwatch with Garmin Pay, which supports Visa and MasterCard credit and debit cards to enable mobile payments on the go.
+Garmin has three new wearable devices it’s debuting at IFA 2017, including the vivosport GPS-enabled activity tracker, the vivomove HR hybrid touchscreen smartwatch and the vivoactive 3, a smartwatch with Garmin Pay, which supports Visa and MasterCard credit and debit cards to enable mobile payments on the go.

 The Garmin vivoactive 3 includes GPS, a heartrate monitor, and battery life of 7 days in smartwach mode, and 13 hours if you’re using constant GPS tracking.
 It comes in three different colors, and supports both built-in sports apps for up to 15 different activities, as well as additional user-customizable activity apps.
 The vivoactive can keep track of stress levels over time thanks to heart rate variability monitoring, and additional watch faces, apps and more are available in the Garmin Connect IQ store, which is accessible via the companion smartphone app.